NECA's Recognition of Achievement in Safety Excellence and Recognition of Zero Injury Achievement

-The Zero-Injury Award recognizes those member-companies that have worked a full calendar year without recordable incidents.
+The Zero-Injury recognizes those member-companies that have worked a full calendar year without recordable incidents.

-The Safety Excellence Award is the associations premier recognition program, and acknowledges member-contractors safety performance.
-When registering contractors will automatically be entered into two Safety Awards Programs; Zero Injury and Safety Excellence.
+When registering, contractors will automatically be entered into two Safety Recognition Programs: Zero Injury and Safety Excellence.
 Winners are selected based on their comparison to BLS data and electrical contractors.